Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Proofs

-The proof of the heavy-traffic result stated in Theorem~\ref{statespacecollapse} relies on a well-suited expression for the joint probability generating function of the numbers of jobs of the various types.
-This expression, which may be of independent interest, is provided in Proposition~\ref{prop:pgf}, and involves a specific enumeration of all possible job configurations, as explained in the proof below.
+The proof of the heavy-traffic result stated in Theorem~\ref{statespacecollapse_general}, which implies the result in Theorem~\ref{statespacecollapse}, relies on a well-suited expression for the joint~PGF of the number of jobs of each type.
+This expression, which may be of independent interest, is provided in Proposition~\ref{prop:pgf}, and involves a specific enumeration of all possible job configurations as explained in the proof below.